This is a complete guide on how to fix iPod not showing up in iTunes.

 - Locate and hover your cursor on the right arrow beside the Shutdown button.

 - Select Restart from the menu that appears.

-After restarting both devices, reconnect them using a working USB cable and see if it fixes the iPod not showing in iTunes.
-If it doesn’t show up, try Updating your iTunes.
+After restarting both devices, reconnect them using a working USB cable and see if it fixes the iPod not showing up in iTunes issue.

 Normally, iTunes is developed to check for updates and notify you when you open the app.
 However, you can also check for updates manually.